-If you made cash contributions to both types of charities during the taxable year, the total combined maximum credit allowed for the taxable year is \$400 for single taxpayers or heads of household but no more than \$200 of the total may be for contributions to a non-foster care qualifying charitable organization.
-For married taxpayers, the total combined maximum credit allowed for the taxable year is \$800 but no more than \$400 of the total may be for contributions to a non-foster care qualifying charitable organization.
+However, if you made cash contributions to both types of charities during the taxable year, the total combined maximum credit that you can establish for the current taxable year is \$400 for single taxpayers or heads of household but no more than \$200 of the total may be for contributions to a nonfoster care qualifying charitable organization.
+For married taxpayers, the total combined maximum credit that a can establish for the current taxable year is \$800 but no more than \$400 of the total may be for contributions to a non-foster care qualifying charitable organization.